rxue/learning-dirary/programming/java/ee/7/servlet3.1/README.md

 Reference on filters with jsf: https://stackoverflow.com/questions/8480100/how-implement-a-login-filter-in-jsf

-## Chapter 12: Mapping Requests to Servlets
+## Java Servlet Specification: Chapter 12 Mapping Requests to Servlets
 ### Specification of Mappings
 > In the Web application deployment descriptor, the following syntax is used to define mappings: